 Good health is essential to student success.
 Student Health Services contributes to the well-being and educational success of Santa Rosa Junior College students through a variety of health-related services.
 The department provides support services for the entire college community through communicable disease control, risk management activities related to accidents and behavioral incidents, optimizing maximum health insurance coverage as possible for students, maintaining referral lists, and more.
 The department’s web page provides online learning activities, access to an interactive online health magazine and health education and promotion resources.
 Health events and classroom presentations on health issues are provided.
 Individual students may be supported with a range of direct health services in the health centers to address barriers impacting their educational success.

-Student Health Services provides direct medical, mental health, telehealth, administrative and community agency services at 4017 Race Building in Santa Rosa.
+Student Health Services provides direct medical, mental health, telehealth, administrative services on the 3rd Floor of Bertolini in Santa Rosa.
 At SRJC Petaluma, medical and mental health are located at 610 Richard Call Building.
-Student Health Services provides direct services by District College Nurse Practitioners and Mental Health providers for any SRJC student enrolled in credit courses.
+Student Health Services provides direct services by District College Nurse Practitioners and Mental Health providers for any SRJC student enrolled in credit or non-credit courses.
 We also provide telehealth appointments.
-All students may access services offered in the health centers by community agencies.
 The healthcare providers in Student Health Services are a confidential resource for any student disclosing a Title IX violation.

 Services include: appointments and drop-in care for students who are ill, injured, or have health questions/concerns; emergency first aid; crisis intervention, mental health counseling, health screening; health education and promotion activities; sexual and reproductive healthcare, enrollment in health insurance and/or food programs, and resource finding and referrals.